fluxsauce/meal-engine/README.md

 Don't know what to eat?
 No dietary restrictions?
 Use our app!
 Randomly generated recipes including snacks, appetizers, desserts, and meals.

 ## In order to use you must have the following
-NPM Installed, Brew, mongodb, and compatable browse(Pefered Chrome)
+NPM Installed, Brew, mongodb, and compatible browser (Prefer Chrome)

 ## How to download and use

 ### Step 1
-Fork and download files.
+Checkout files.

 ### Step 2
 Get server up and running by running `nodemon` command